-Themes for learning have been selected because they are relatable to our children.
-The pupils' ideas have shaped our curriculum.
 The curriculum provides opportunities for all pupils to learn and to achieve, irrespective of social background, culture, race, gender, differences in ability and disabilities as defined as protected characteristics in the Equality Act 2010.
 We differentiate and support pupils through adapted resources and the level of adult support, scaffolding as well as personalising learning.
-The majority of our staff are ELKLAN trained.
-This is a programme to support our children with their speech, language and communication needs.